 The majority of retailers are online and would have either already experimented with google shopping ads or be in the process of doing so.
 Shopping ads are a visual clear ad format making it seamless to browse across all devices.

-Google charge you each time your products are clicked on rather than on an impression basis (each time your ad is seen) which provides greater comfort especially to newer e-commerce businesses who wish to expand their revenues online.
+Google charges you each time your products are clicked on rather than on an impression basis (each time your ad is seen) which provides greater comfort especially to newer e-commerce businesses who wish to expand their revenues online.
 As we all know, the retail sector has been hit hard by various external factors and this has forced and motivated many businesses to go online and future proof their businesses.

-Google charge you each time a shopping ad is clicked on, rather than by impression (each time your ad is seen), this provides reassurance especially to new e-commerce businesses that want to increase revenue online.
+Google charges you each time a shopping ad is clicked on, rather than by impression (each time your ad is seen), this provides reassurance especially to new e-commerce businesses that want to increase revenue online.
 As we all know, offline stores have been negatively impacted by numerous external factors forcing retailers to expand online to survive or grow.

 Whilst google shopping ads offer an additional revenue stream by allowing brands to capture high intent product-based searches, they, unfortunately, lack the same level of control versus traditional paid search ads.
 This key difference means marketing teams and advertising agencies have less control and tend to run sub-optimal campaigns.